airpair/transclusion-template-scope-in-angular-directives/post.md

 [See the code demo here](http://codepen.io/kara/pen/rVRMrX)

 We can actually take this a step further.
 Currently, we are setting up the controller as an anonymous function.
-To get as close as we can to Angular 2 component class syntax, we should pull it out into its own, named function.
+To get as close as we can to Angular 2 component class syntax, we should pull it out into its own, named function, `ListController`.

 **otList.js**
 ```javascript